tobykurien/Xtendroid/README.md

 getMyTextView.text = "some text" // use the getter for lazy-loading
 ```

-in a Fragment, things get slightly trickier:
+in a Fragment, add the @AndroidFragment annotation:
 ```xtend
 @AndroidFragment class MyFragment extends Fragment {
    @AndroidView TextView myTextView // maps to R.id.my_text_view